 - A YES vote on this amendment: A yes vote would enshrine the right to hunt and fish in the Florida State Constitution.
-If approved, Florida would join around two dozen states that already have that right in place.
-A state constitutional right to hunt or fish would make it harder for legislators to create laws that would ban or restrict various forms of hunting or fishing.
-Though such laws have not yet been considered in Florida, other states have bans or restrictions on such activities.
-Further, an affirmative vote would support hunting and fishing as the primary way to manage wildlife, where citizen's hunting and fishing keeps animal populations at desirable levels. - A NO vote on this amendment: A no vote means that the state legislature can more easily place restrictions on Floridians' hunting and fishing activities.
+A state constitutional right to hunt or fish would make it harder for legislators to create laws that would ban or restrict various forms of hunting or fishing. - A NO vote on this amendment: A no vote means that the state legislature can more easily place restrictions on Floridians' hunting and fishing activities.
 Such restrictions would likely be part of an effort to conserve various wildlife species or areas.

-Pros: A right to hunt or fish would make it substantially more difficult for attempts by the state to ban or restrict the hunting or fishing of species of animals.
-It would protect individuals' rights to gaming and sporting how they wish (in line with the Florida Fish and Wildlife Conservation Commission's authority) and enshrine these activities, which play an important role in the traditions and economics of the state.
+Pros: A right to hunt or fish would protect individuals' rights to gaming and sporting how they wish (in line with the Florida Fish and Wildlife Conservation Commission's authority) and enshrine these activities, which play an important role in the traditions and economics of the state.

-Cons: While this amendment would not infringe on the Florida Fish and Wildlife Conservation Commission's authority, conservationists worry this amendment will hurt the state's wildlife.
-In rejecting this amendment, it would remain easier for the state government to make regulations restricting hunting and fishing of various species that may be threatened by excessive fishing and hunting, either commercial or recreational.
+Cons: In rejecting this amendment, it would remain easier for the state government to make regulations restricting hunting and fishing of various species that may be threatened by excessive fishing and hunting, either commercial or recreational.